aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2020/aspose-words-for-cpp-20-4-release-notes/_index.md

 ### Added public property LoadOptions.TempFolder

-This property enables using temporary files when reading a document.
+This property allows using temporary files when reading a document.

 **.NET**